Attention deficit hyperactivity disorder (ADHD) is sometimes diagnosed alongside autism.

 In both children and adults, ADHD can occur with other mental health conditions like anxiety, depression and obsessive-compulsive disorder (OCD).
 Mental health conditions are more common in autistic people.
 Read more about anxiety and depression in autism.

-Suicide is more common in autism that in the general population, and some researchers believe ADHD is a risk factor for suicidality in autism.
+Suicide is more common in autistic people than in the general population, and some researchers believe that ADHD is a risk factor for suicidality in autism.
 Read more about suicide and autism.

 What you can do about ADHD